 For many patients, recuperation after breast revision is actually faster and more comfortable than after the primary breast augmentation surgery.
 This is mostly because your body has already adapted and made space for breast implants after your first surgery, so there’s no need for an acclimation period the second time around.

 Secondary revision patients also know firsthand what to expect, making them better equipped for the recovery, which may also contribute to the perception of improved comfort.
-You can learn more about recovering after breast augmentation on our FAQ page.

 For some women, breast revision is necessary because their implants have lost their structural integrity after so many years (they’re not designed to last a lifetime).
 For others, breast revision is necessary to correct unacceptable results, and it’s something they research begrudgingly.